 The rooms were all pretty much the same, apart from the wallpaper.
 One was decorated in a tacky fake timber and brickwork motif, but I thought the others were adequately tasteful.
 They were typical of the comfortable, but hardly luxurious rooms that you'd expect in a small rural love hotel.

+Apart from the damaged facade, the building was intact and waterproof.
 The rooms were still in good condition, and most of the contents had been left in place.
-The windows were still intact and closed, so the air was stale, and some rooms had an unpleasant smell, which was probably animal urine.
+The windows were still unbroken and closed, so the air was stale, and some rooms had an unpleasant smell, which was probably animal urine.
+I didn't try to open any windows for fear of attracting attention.
 I found a nasty surprise in one of the bathtubs - the partially decayed remains of a dead cat.
 In the interests of thoroughly documenting the scene I took a photograph of the cat, but as a small concession to good taste I won't show it here.

 The front part of the building contained a utility room and office on the ground floor, and an apartment above.
 The utility room was too dark to photograph by ambient light, and I didn't think it was worth the considerable hassle of fetching and setting up my LED panels.